dickdavis/model-context-protocol-rb/README.md

 #### Tools

 The `ModelContextProtocol::Server::Tool` base class allows subclasses to define a tool that the MCP client can use.
-Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2025-06-18/server/tools/) in the `with_metadata` block.
+Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2025-06-18/server/tools/) in the `define` block.

 Then, implement the `call` method to build your tool.
 Any arguments passed to the tool from the MCP client will be available in the `arguments` hash with symbol keys (e.g., `arguments[:argument_name]`), and any context values provided in the server configuration will be available in the `context` hash.
 Use the `respond_with` instance method to ensure your tool responds with appropriately formatted response data.